The Emotionally Immature Parent:

 Some Typical Characteristics Of Emotionally Immature Parents :

 - poor ability to empathise with and to understand the emotional experiences of their children

 - may focus on the physical needs of a child at the expense of his emotional needs

 - may have a tendency to ‘over-intellectualize’

-– may keep others shut out emotionally, however hard they try to make an emotional connction
+- may keep others shut out emotionally, however hard they try to make an emotional connection

-– may induce anger and rage in their child, due to the frustration and hurt the child feels in response to ‘being kept at arm’s length’ (The child may internalize such anger (is re-direct it at him/herself giving rise to depression, anxiety and irrational self-blame)
+- may induce anger and rage in their child, due to the frustration and hurt the child feels in response to ‘being kept at arm’s length.’
+The child may internalize such anger (i.e. re-direct it at himself, giving rise to depression, anxiety and irrational self-blame).

-– may create what has been termed by psychologists ‘emotional contagion.’ ( i.e when the parent is upset s/he upsets everyone else to the point where they feel personally responsible for making him/ her feel better – this may take the form, for example, of protracted sulking)
+- may create what has been termed by psychologists ’emotional contagion.’ ( i.e when the parent is upset she or he upsets everyone else to the point where they feel personally responsible for making him or her feel better; this may take the form, for example, of protracted sulking).

-– may be very adept at turning the blame on others.
-For example, if the child criticised him/ her it is the child who s/he defensively accuses as being the real ‘wrong-doer’ (e.g .s/he may accuse the child of being ‘judgmental’ and ‘unforgiving’).
+- may be very adept at turning the blame on others.
+For example, if the child criticises the parent the parent turns the tables and defensively accuses the child of being the real ‘wrong-doer’ (for example, the parent may accuse the child of being ‘judgmental’ and ‘unforgiving’).

-– the emotionally immature parent may be so self-absorbed and focused on his/her own needs at the expense of the child’s that the child fails to form a strong sense of his/her own identity.
+- the emotionally immature parent may be so self-absorbed and focused on his or her own needs at the expense of the child’s that the child fails to form a strong sense of his own identity.
 To use an expression coined by the psychologist Bowen (1976) the child may become psychologically ‘de-selfed’.